No project description provided

 Python wrapper for the Subroutine Library in Systems and Control Theory (SLICOT) is also used for Hardy norm computations (

-Should you have any questions regarding pyMOR or wish to contribute, do not hestitate to contact us via our development mailing list:
+Should you have any questions regarding pyMOR or wish to contribute, do not hesitate to contact us via our GitHub discussions forum:

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.